 Joe Donato, Building Pathways Lead Instructor

-Building Pathways is able to pursue its mission of promoting a diverse and inclusive construction workforce through a key partnership with the Boston Building Trades Council of the Metropolitan District, in collaboration with the Boston Housing Authority, Action for Boston Community Development, and the Building Trades Training Directors Association.
+Building Pathways is able to pursue its mission of promoting a diverse and inclusive construction workforce through a key partnership with the Boston Building Trades Council of the Metropolitan District, in collaboration with the Boston Housing Authority, and the Building Trades Training Directors Association.
 We rely on the support of our local union affiliates, joint registered apprenticeship programs, and signatory contractors; as well numerous community- and faith-based organizations, the workforce development community, academic institutions, and government agencies, to ensure our success in reaching under-served communities.

 And, generous funding from private, public, and individual donors allows us to continue programming and significantly impact the lives of participants we serve offering them access to a family-sustaining career in construction.